-The City of Columbia completed three (3) MRP projects this quarter case #102, 158 and 241.
-We have two MRP projects nearing 100% completion (66 and 97).
-We anticipate seeing an increase in construction rehabilitation and rebuilding activity during the fourth quarter of 2022.
+The City of Columbia completed four (4) MRP projects this quarter case #66, 97, 321 and 348.
+We anticipate seeing an increase in construction rehabilitation and rebuilding activity during the first quarter of 2023 and the begining of the closout of many of the case files.
 We are still experiencing lengthy delays in securing materials due to supply chain issues.
 Our contractors are also experiencing labor shortages.
 Each of these delays can be attributed to the ongoing impact of COVID-19.
 As a result of the labor and materials shortages, we are now seeing a significant increase in construction costs.
 This may have the potential result of reducing our original estimates and the number of households that we will be able to serve in the program.